Bill Finch loved music. But it was broadcasting where he left his mark.

 Early KCSR staff members included other DU alums like Cliff Pike and Freeman Hover.
 They were creative and resourceful, and they didn’t hesitate to take chances trying new things.
 The station was on the air 18-hours a day and incorporated everything from country and western to classical music in a format that was “keyed to the mood of the day.”
 But it was the local news, sports, and weather that caught the fancy of a Chadron-area audience hungry for their own radio station.
 They loved it.

-Other early staff included Dave Scherling, who had been at KGOS in
+Other early staff included Dave Scherling, who had been at KGOS in Torrington, and local Chadronites Ted Turpin and Sherry Girmann.
+Turpin did news and sports.
+Girmann was receptionist and stenographer.

 Finch served as Station Manager and guided most of the technical work, while Fouse was Commercial Manager.
 Both did on-air work, but Fouse dove full force into programming, injecting his rare brand of creativity that was showcased on a weekday morning program called Breakfast with the Boys.
-We have a some photographs from this era; you'll find them posted in our KCSR Gallery.
+We have some photographs from this era; you'll find some of them posted in our KCSR Gallery.

 In 1958, as a part-time announcer at the station, I vividly recall one summer afternoon when Bill was at the control board hosting an afternoon of recorded music.
 He decided to spice it up a bit by playing Count Basie's “One O’clock Jump,” followed by another version of....“One O’clock Jump”......and then..... yet another version!
 I have no recollection of just how many renditions he found, but he was loving every minute of it.
 It was clear he had a passion for big band music – even if it was demonstrated in a rather unorthodox way!
 He was, after all, the boss!

 By late 1958 and early 1959, Finch was simultaneously managing KDUH-TV in Hay Springs, the new television station owned by Duhamel Broadcasting Enterprises.
-Whatever the motivation for Finch and Fouse, they sold KCSR to the Huse Publishing Company of
+Whatever the motivation for Finch and Fouse, they sold KCSR to the Huse Publishing Company of Norfolk, Nebraska.
+The deal was done in August 1959, and Finch was gone from Chadron.

 The program was heard by an Air Force colonel who had some clout with higher brass, and Finch was asked to produce the program for the worldwide audience of the Armed Forces Radio and Television Service.
-He’d periodically fly to
+He’d periodically fly to Los Angeles and record as many as 13 programs in one trip.

 This phase of Bill Finch’s career accomplished several things.
 First, it gave him an opportunity to invite top-name talent to the studio for interviews that could be inserted into his programs, which were pressed to LP discs and distributed to AFRTS station and ships around the globe.
-Surely, it must have been a real kick for the kid from
+Surely, it must have been a real kick for the kid from Chicago to rub shoulders with top entertainers, ranging from musicians like Percy Faith, Patti Page, Stan Kenton, Frankie Carle and Lawrence Welk (shown here with Bill Finch), to legendary writers like Jimmie McHugh and Sammy Cahn, to name just a few.
+Second, as an ex-GI, Finch relished being able to share music that he had grown up with and loved with a whole new generation of American kids – not to mention the large “shadow” audience that tuned in AFRTS in every part of the world.

-Bill and Pat Finch had a son of their own, Holmes, who spent his formative years in
+Bill and Pat Finch had a son of their own, Holmes, who spent his formative years in Colorado Springs.

 The AFRTS gig went on for more than a decade, but – according to a 2002 news story – Finch lost is voice and had to undergo surgery on his vocal chords.
 While he regained his voice, it was markedly different, and Finch apparently felt that his tenure as a radio announcer was at an end.

-Shortly thereafter, the family headed east – to
+Shortly thereafter, the family headed east – to South Carolina.
+They settled in Pamplico, where Pat had grown up.

 In 2002, on his 80th birthday, Finch suffered a stroke.
-Despite this significant setback, he fought his way back and was soon sharing the helm of The Finch Bandwagon on another
+Despite this significant setback, he fought his way back and was soon sharing the helm of The Finch Bandwagon on another South Carolina station, WOLS, where he was again immersing himself – and his many fans in the area – with his beloved big band music.
+Click on the "Play" button below and enjoy an original AFRTS broadcast of The Finch Bandwagon.

 Bill Finch died June 9, 2004, just a few weeks shy of his 82nd birthday.
 His widow, Pat, continues to live in her old hometown of Pamplico, South Carolina.